WHL roundup: Wong and Wright lead sharp Blades past Oil Kings

 LANGLEY, B.C. — The Vancouver Giants have had a rough start to the WHL season, but a two-win weekend might suggest they have figured a few things out.

-The Giants, who beat the host Victoria Royals 6-5 in overtime on Saturday night, returned home Sunday to knock off the Kamloops Blazers 6-3.
+The Giants, who beat the host Victoria Royals 6-5 in overtime on Saturday night, returned home Sunday for the fourth game in five days to knock off the B.C.
+Division-leading Kamloops Blazers 6-3.

 Jaden Lipinski scored twice for the Giants, who play their home games at Langley Events Centre, located 50 kilometres east of Vancouver.
 Ethan Semeniuk, Damian Palmieri, Zack Ostapchuk and Samuel Honzek scored the other goals for the Giants (3-5-1-2).